Botswana's 2019 election: A baptism of fire for democracy | DW | 21.10.2019

 The Khama-Masisi conflict could lead to a first victory at the polls for the opposition since Botswana won independence from Britain in 1966.
 The rift between the former allies went so deep that Khama broke with the BDP in May and, along with his brother, now supports the newly-formed Botswana Patriotic Front (BPF).

-At the same time, the ex-president – whose father Seretse Khama was a BDP founder – sought closer ties with the opposition coalition Umbrealla for Democratic Change (UDC), in a bid to challenge Masisi in the election.
+At the same time, the ex-president — whose father Seretse Khama was a BDP founder — sought closer ties with the opposition coalition Umbrella for Democratic Change (UDC) in a bid to challenge Masisi in the election.
 If Ian Khama succeeds, it will spell the first defeat at the polls for the BDP in 53 years.

 "Duma Boko was criticized as the leader of the UDC to allow Khama to endorse the UDC and to continue to move with them around rallies," says Mokhwana.
 Boko was a leading critic of the Khama administration.